Awilum/dev/project/entries/glowyphp/registry/getting-started/usage/entry.md

 1
 ```

-Registry Component is extending [Arrays Component](https://glowy.com/components/arrays).
-All methods of Arrays Component are available when using Registry Component in your projects for manipulations with Registry.<br><br>
+Registry Package is extending [Arrays Package](https://glowy.com/components/arrays).
+All methods of Arrays Package are available when using Registry Package in your projects for manipulations with Registry.<br><br>

 #### Examples